Intern Name: Mattea Pavelich

 What was the most beneficial aspect of your experience?

-As a Pre-Physician Assistant student, something I am always thinking about is what speciality I would like to see myself in.
+As a Pre-Physician Assistant student, something I am always thinking about is what specialty I would like to see myself in.
 While I have always had a fascination for orthopedic surgery and rehabilitation, this internship gave me such a realistic view of what a day-to-day job would look like.
 I was also inspired by the amazing mentors I was able to learn from each day.
 Having this internship really reminded me why I work so hard academics, and how it will all pay off in my future.

 What was the most surprising thing you experienced or learned during your internship/fellowship/etc.?